The Importance of the Resurrection

 False testimony appears on the surface to be in harmony, but discrepancies appear when you dig deeper.
 True accounts may appear on the surface to be contradictory, but are found to be in harmony when you dig deeper."

 And he is certainly right.
-The more effort you make to piece together the four accounts, the more clear you are as to what constitutes a true contradiction, the more you know about Scripture as a whole, the sooner you realize that the ancients did not adhere to generally accepted modern standards or writing and that some peculiarities of Greek grammar have to be taken into consideration --- the sooner virtually all the so-called contradictions disappear.
+If you are clear as to what constitutes a true contradiction.
+If you are familiar with Scripture as a whole and realize that the ancients did not adhere to generally accepted modern standards or writing.
+If you are aware that some peculiarities of Greek grammar have to be taken into consideration.
+And, above all, if you make the effort to piece together the four accounts - virtually all the so-called contradictions disappear.

 When The Stone Was Moved